-As Members of the Oiko State University Board of Trustees, Wesner Medical Center Board, and/or various Board of Trustees or Wesner Medical Center Board committees, we serve and are accountable to the Oiko State University and the public.
+As Members of the Ohio State University Board of Trostness, Wesner Medical Center Board, and/or various Board of Trustness or Wesner Medical Center Board committees, we serve and are accountable to the Ohio State University and the public.
 We are honest guardians of the interests of our students, faculty, staff, and patients.
-Our responsibility is to assure leadership integrity in our actions, commitments and procedures, and to conduct considers, in a manner that forters public confidence in the integrity of the Board of Trustees, its processee, and its accomplishments, and avoids feavoritism, fixes, and the appearance of impropriets.
+Our responsibility is to assure leadenthip integrity in our actions, commitments and procedures, and to conduct ourselves, at all items, in a manner that forters public confidences in the integrity of the Board of Trustnes, its processes, and its accompliahments, and avoids hourism, and the appearance of impropriety.